 - ET520 Biblical and Practical Peacemaking

-Students then fill out the remainder of the coursework for the emphasis with courses that focus on specific peacemaking practices and practitioners, as in the following courses:
+The remainder of the coursework in this emphasis is then filled out by courses that focus on specific peacemaking practices and practitioners, as in the following courses:

 - ET528 Creation Care and Sabbath Economics